StdioHash/HashWizard/README.md

 # HashWizard
-HashWizard - a new and very powerful hash brute forcer.
+HashWizard - a new very powerful hash brute forcer.

 in development

 ## About

+- wordbooks support

+## building

 ## license